Brand07/Velocity-Console-Scripts/README.md

 # VCConsole_JS_Scripts
-Scripts I use for my work in Velocity Console
+A collection of Scripts that I have created for use in Velocity Console that enhances the workflow of the end-users.

+Scripts are added with context explaining what they do, but they are never the full picture of the entire process.